 How you cable the X10G depends on your planned deployment.
 Cabling and deployment options are discussed in detail in the X-Series Switch Configuration guide.
-X10G switches can be configured to support VLAN with high availability.
-By default, they are not VLAN-aware.
+X10G switches can be configured to support VLAN and switch high availability.
+By default, the switches are not VLAN-aware.

-Before finalizing your cable connections, consult with your Websense partner to ensure that your deployment plans are appropriate for your network traffic.
+Before finalizing your cable connections, consult with your Forcepoint partner to ensure that your deployment plans are appropriate for your network traffic.
 See Big picture for related deployment topics and links to other deployment materials.